 At Flora & Fauna farm, we are obsessed with wool ; it is a truly magical natural material!
 Wool is durable, skin-soothing, anti-microbial, insulating, fire-resistant, toxin-absorbing, renewable, biodegradable, and carbon-sequestering.
 We face so many environmental challenges nowadays, and maybe we’re biased, but we truly believe that wool is the way!

-We keep a small flock of registered Romney sheep in Central New York.
+We keep a flock of registered Romney sheep in Central New York.
 We farm remotely, meaning we don't live in the place where we keep our sheep -we commute!
 Due to farmland prices rising and cash buyers multiplying, we needed to get creative while waiting for the stars to align for our forever farm so we decided to lease land and start building our farm and business now.
-We hope to find the right place in the next few years, but in the meantime we are growing our flock & learning how to farm off-grid.
+We hope to find the right place in the next few years, but in the meantime we are growing our flock & perfecting off-grid farming.

-Our flock has grown to ten ewes, a ram, and nine(!) wethers.
+Our flock has tripled in size since 2020, and we have some beautiful registered Romneys available.
 The aim of our breeding program is to produce lambs with good conformation and exceptional fleece.
-We integrate holistic & conventional methods of sheep keeping in order to ensure our sheep are as healthy & happy as possible.
-This year, we're working to implement more regenerative agriculture principles - these practices will help us work within nature's already proven systems to improve our resources as we farm, instead of depleting them.
+We prioritize organic practices, but also use conventional methods of sheep keeping as necessary in order to ensure our sheep are as healthy & happy as possible.

-I'm Matt, Ash's partner and part-time farm hand charged with tasks like organizing shearing day, fence maintenance, shelter building, and mucking out the shed.
-By day I am an Electrical Power Systems Engineer but I aspire to eventually leave the rat race and become a grass farmer.
-My other interests include fly fishing small creeks, spending time with my Border Collie, Cedar, and napping.
+I'm Matt, Ash's partner and Flora & Fauna Farm's pasture management specialist.
+By day I am an Electrical Power Systems Engineer but I aspire to eventually leave the rat race and become a full-time grass farmer.
+My other interests currently include fly fishing small creeks, spending time with my Border Collie, Cedar, and learning to spin.